pgatti86/smart-epd/README.md

 - BUTTON_GPIO: wipes the device memory when holded longer then 3s.
 Defaults to 0 (builtin button)
 - MAX_REWRITE_COUNT: number of screen rewrite before eink full clean apply.
 Defualts to once in an hour

-Save and exit.
+Save and return to the main menu.

 ### Partition Tables

 The app uses a custom partition table defined in partitions.csv file:

 In "Partition table" menù select "Partition Table" sub-menù.
-Check the "custom partition table" option.
+Check the "custom partition table CSV" option.

-You also need to change the embedded flash size:
+Back in main menu you also need to change the embedded flash size:
-In "Serial flasher" menù enter "Flash size" sub-menù and select 4MB.
+In "Serial flasher" menù enter "Flash size" sub-menù and select the memory size that match your module.
+The minimum size required is 4MB.

 Save and exit.

 Back in CLI run **make** command.
-You can check partition table with **make partition_table** command.
+It will take a while, have a coffee ;) You can check partition table with **make partition_table** command.

 ### Open weather API key